 Mark will lead this discussion about how and why we use mushrooms to increase the health and vibrancy of our communities by increasing diversity in our diets and on our farms.

 Learn simple methods for growing gourmet and medicinal mushrooms in your garden.
-Hands-on demonstrations and discussions include: preparing substrates by composting, pasteurizing and fermenting, and planting methods for several mushroom species including King Stropharia, Elm Oyster, and Almond Portobello.Register
+Hands-on demonstrations and discussions include: preparing substrates by composting, pasteurizing and fermenting, and planting methods for several mushroom species including King Stropharia, Elm Oyster, and Almond Portobello.Button

 Stop by our booth during our second visit to this horticultural hoedown.
 This annual plant and craft sale has over 40 vendors with a huge variety and selection of plants.
 Good food, and and fun on the Carriage House Lawn.